mnrkbys/linimagemounter/README.md

 - LinImageMounter is based on `xmount`, and thus only raw DD and EWF (E01) disk images are supported.
 - Since LinImageMounter is designed to only mount Linux disk images, errors may occur when mounting disk images from other operating systems.
-- Currently, LinImageMounter supports mounting only one disk image at a time.
-Attempting to mount multiple images simultaneously will result in an error.
 - LinImageMounter depends on some Linux-specific commands and external tools for mounting disk images.
 Ensure that all necessary dependencies are installed on your system.
+- Logical volumes in a disk image that contain mounted logical volume names cannot be mounted.
 - Currently, LinImageMounter does NOT support LUKS, eCryptfs, software RAID (mdadm), and so on.

 ## Testing